-Napoleon is a trick taking game for two or more players.
+Napoleon, or Nap, is a trick taking game for two or more players.
 It is played with a standard 52 playing card deck with Aces high and 2s low.
 The objective of Napoleon is to either be the highest bidder and win all of your tricks or to win more tricks than the highest bidder.

 Before gameplay can begin, a dealer must be selected.
 To do so, players must choose a random card from a shuffled deck.
 The player with the lowest card becomes the dealer.
 Ties are broken with repeated drawings.
 The dealer shuffles the deck and then passes out, faced down, one set of three cards and one set of two cards to every player.